peterkhe1999/CheatSheet/OSCP/README.md

 ## Exposed Confidential Information

 The `.bashrc` bash script is executed when a new terminal window is opened from an existing login session or when a new shell instance is started from an existing login session.

 From inside this script, additional **environment variables** can be specified to be automatically set whenever a new user's shell is spawned.

 Sometimes system administrators store **credentials** inside environment variables as a way to interact with custom scripts that require authentication.

 ```bash
 env
 cat .bashrc
 ```

 Custom configurations of sudo-related permissions can be applied in the `/etc/sudoers` file.

-If the `/etc/sudoers` configurations are too permissive, a user could abuse the short-lived administrative right to obtain permanent root access.
+If the `/etc/sudoers` configurations are too permissive, a user could abuse it to obtain permanent root access.

 ```bash
 sudo -l